 Recent publications authored by WCER researchers include:

-“Time in Education: Intertwined Dimensions and Theoretical Possibilities,” Catherine Compton-Lilly, Time & Society, 2015.
+“Time in Education: Intertwined Dimensions and Theoretical Possibilities,” Catherine Compton-Lilly, Time and Society, June 2016.

 "The ASM-NSF Biology Scholars Program: An Evidence-Based Model for Faculty Development," Amy L. Chang and Christine M. Pribbenow, Journal of Microbiology and Biology Education, May 2016.